ongaeshi/honyomi/README.md

 ![honyomi-incon](images/honyomi-icon.png)

-Honyomi is ebook (pdf) search engine written by Ruby.
+Honyomi is pdf search engine written by Ruby.
 It have command line interface and web application.
 It will accelerate the ebook of your life.

-Honyomi is "本読み".
-"Read a book" is meaning.
-[Milkode](https://github.com/ongaeshi/milkode) are brothers.
+You can [search](http://library.honyomi.nagoya/?query=global-set-key) and [browse](http://library.honyomi.nagoya/v/2) the pdf document only in the browser without the use of software such as the pdf reader and pdf viewer.
+Search results will open immediately the desired page because you can get on a page-by-page basis.

+For your collection books, in-house document database, reference manual.

 - [English](#installation)
 - [日本語](http://honyomi.nagoya/ja/)